 H.R.
 3590, the ACA requires an evaluation of the HPOG demonstration projects (H.R.
 3590, Title V, Subtitle F, Sec.
 5507, sec.
 2008, (a)(3)(B)).
 The Act further indicates that the evaluation will be used to inform the final report to Congress (H.R.
 3590, Title V, Subtitle F, Sec.
 5507, sec.
 2008, (a)(3)(C)).
 The Act calls for evaluation activities to assess the success of HPOG in “creating opportunities for developing and sustaining, particularly with respect to low-income individuals and other entry-level workers, a health professions workforce that has accessible entry points, that meets high standards for education, training, certification, and professional development, and that provides increased wages and affordable benefits, including healthcare coverage, that are responsive to the workforce’s needs” (H.R.
 3590, Title V, Subtitle F, Sec.
 5507, sec.
 2008, (a)(3)(B)).

-There are two Funding Opportunity Announcements (FOAs) for the second round of HPOG grants—one for non-Tribal grantees (HHS-2015-ACF-OFA-FX-0951) and one for Tribal grantees (HHS-2015-ACF-OFA-FY-0952).
-Both FOAs require all HPOG Next Gen grantees to participate in a federal evaluation and to follow all evaluation protocols established by ACF or its designated contractors.
+There were two Funding Opportunity Announcements (FOAs) for the second round of HPOG grants—one for non-Tribal grantees (HHS-2015-ACF-OFA-FX-0951) and one for Tribal grantees (HHS-2015-ACF-OFA-FY-0952).
+Both FOAs required all HPOG Next Gen grantees to participate in a federal evaluation and to follow all evaluation protocols established by ACF or its designated contractors.
 Participating in the federal evaluations will include, but is not limited to, the use of a data system to collect uniform data elements and, for non-Tribal grantees, the facilitation of random assignment.
 The FOAs also include an administrative requirement for all HPOG programs to prepare and submit reports on the activities and outcomes of their programs on a semi-annual basis, following the procedures that will be determined by ACF.
 Grantee reports must use uniform data definitions for enrollment, completion, employment, wages, and other outcomes.

 Data collected under HPOG Next Gen’s PAGES described here will be used to automatically generate the federally required semi-annual reports, to inform ACF reports to Congress, to monitor and manage the performance of the grant-funded projects, to inform the HPOG Next Gen impact study and Tribal evaluation, and to inform other future research and evaluation efforts.